You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

 Free to use/open source but you will need to pay for the hosting.

-There are various different ways you can launch your email newsletter successfully.
+There are various different ways you can launch your email newsletter business successfully.

-Here are a few different strategies to get customers excited about your email newsletter.
+Here are a few different strategies to get customers excited about your email newsletter business.

 - Build hype with a landing page: you can effectively do this through waiting lists, discounts, countdown timer etc

-- Create a teaser video: even just a 30 second video is a great way to exposure for your email newsletter, and possibly even go viral
+- Create a teaser video: even just a 30 second video is a great way to exposure for your email newsletter business, and possibly even go viral

 - Reach out to influencers: The right influencer for your product has the ability to reach your audience with just one post, and because of their loyal following, this could lead to a big return for you.